 #define FILTER_SERVICE_NAME L"NDISRD"

-with the new GUID you have generated for NDIS 6.x Lightweight Filter driver, and it is recommended to replace FILTER_FRIENDLY_NAME
+directory.
+Substitute it with the new GUID (Globally Unique Identifier) that you’ve generated for your NDIS 6.x Lightweight Filter driver.
+For improved clarity, it’s recommended to replace FILTER_FRIENDLY_NAME

-with some description more suitable for your software.
+with a description that’s more indicative of your software.

 , ndisrd_m.inf